nickmvega/mpcs-53014-baseball-project/README.md

 drwxr-xr-x   - hadoop hdfsadmingroup          0 2025-12-08 00:21 /nvega_data/teamstats
 drwxr-xr-x   - hadoop hdfsadmingroup          0 2025-12-08 21:13 /nvega_data/thrift

 The /nvega_data/allplayers, /nvega_data/batting, /nvega_data/game_info, /nvega_data/pitching, /nvega_data/plays, /nvega_data/teamstats is where all the CSV files live.
 The /nvega_data/thrift contains the thrift serializations of each of the CSV files.
+I used the script create_thrift_tables.hql which can be found in this github repo to create these thrift tables.

 [hadoop@ip-172-31-81-29 ~]$ hdfs dfs -ls /nvega_data/thrift/